jsummers/deark/technical.md

 By design, Deark does not look at any files that don't explicitly appear on the command line.
 In the future, there might be an option to change this behavior, and automatically try to find related files.

+Bitmap fonts are converted to images.
+Someday, there might be an option to convert them to some portable font format, but that is difficult to do well.

 ## How to build ##